Nukesor/bois/DESIGN.md

 ### Host/Group configuration

+- Multiple top-level directories represent groups
+- Entry point groups
+  - Entry point groups are named as the hostname of the respective machine
+  - Defines other groups as dependencies
+  - May have global variable files
-- Specific named files by group/hostname
+  - May have local variable files
-- Variables for group/hostname in that file
-- Packages?
+- Normal groups
+  - Can **only** have local variable files

 ### File/Directory Configuration